-i I N Electronic working papers for audits (and selected consulting projects) are handled using ndustry leading electronic working paper applications that limit access to only project team nembers and require individual user IDs and passwords to access specific projects.
-In cases where use of electronic working paper applications is not appropriate, user access to nformation is controlled through restricted access to network directories.
-0 All connections to Myers and Stauffer internal networks must be made either while directly connected to the network (by Myers and Stauffer-issued computers only) or through a secure virtual private network that encrypts all traffic.
-0 PHI may only be transmitted when expressly authorized, and transmission must occur through our secure FTP site, restricted access web portals, or in limited situations, through our secure email system.
-Data-sensitive areas have additional locks and/or access controls. i distorical hard copy PHI or other sensitive information (requiring long-term retention) is stored n locked filing cabinets or a secure off-site location, or returned or shredded according to the erms of client contracts. timelines investiga security contracto review o In the event of a suspected security event or confirmed privacy breach.
-The procedures include as standards and specific content requirements, as well as built-in triggers for further tion and automatic notification to the members of an internal privacy and security team.
-If the event or breach involves data, processes, and/or services provided by Myers and Stauffer for a ed client (covered entity or business associate), established event response procedures include f both the contract and the business associate agreement to identify client-specific ments for event handling, reporting, and notifications. of backg on to mandatory new hire training, Myers and Stauffer has also incorporated the performance round checks within our hiring process both in order to properly vet job candidates and to fully to the specific contract requirements of our clients. impleme handling Omnibus Myers and Stauffer limits our practice to serving governmental entities only, we have nted and documented a comprehensive security program that not only ensures the proper of all engagement data in accordance with the requirements of HIPAA, HITECH, and the Final Rule, but also incorporates when possible industry best practices and solutions that meet ed performance standards.
-REQ-5 Bidder must meet the requirements in Section D.5 (Scope of Work, Payment).
+- Electronic working papers for audits (and selected consulting projects) are handled using industry leading electronic working paper applications that limit access to only project team members and require individual user IDs and passwords to access specific projects.
+In cases where use of electronic working paper applications is not appropriate, user access to information is controlled through restricted access to network directories. - All connections to Myers and Stauffer internal networks must be made either while directly connected to the network (by Myers and Stauffer-issued computers only) or through a secure virtual private network that encrypts all traffic. - PHI may only be transmitted when expressly authorized, and transmission must occur through our secure FTP site, restricted access web portals, or in limited situations, through our secure email system. - Data-sensitive areas have additional locks and/or access controls. - Historical hard copy PHI or other sensitive information (requiring long-term retention) is stored in locked filing cabinets or a secure off-site location, or returned or shredded according to the terms of client contracts.

+Myers and Stauffer has in place a reportable breach notification policy and comprehensive security incident reporting procedures on which all members of the workforce are fully trained and must comply in the event of a suspected security event or confirmed privacy breach.
+The procedures include timeliness standards and specific content requirements, as well as built-in triggers for further investigation and automatic notification to the members of an internal privacy and security team.
+If the security event or breach involves data, processes, and/or services provided by Myers and Stauffer for a contracted client (covered entity or business associate), established event response procedures include review of both the contract and the business associate agreement to identify client-specific requirements for event handling, reporting, and notifications.

+In addition to mandatory new hire training, Myers and Stauffer has also incorporated the performance of background checks within our hiring process both in order to properly vet job candidates and to fully respond to the specific contract requirements of our clients.

+Because Myers and Stauffer limits our practice to serving governmental entities only, we have implemented and documented a comprehensive security program that not only ensures the proper handling of all engagement data in accordance with the requirements of HIPAA, HITECH, and the Final Omnibus Rule, but also incorporates when possible industry best practices and solutions that meet established performance standards.

+Bidder must meet the requirements in Section D.5 (Scope of Work, Payment).
 Describe how your solution will meet these requirements?

 1. Cost of project as outlined in Cost Sheet.

-Req # Requirement
+Req# Requirement

 2. System established to ensure invoices are rendered timely.

 3. Invoice submission process and format.